 Still, that’s not always practical, so, as someone who has dated both genetic and Transgender women, I thought I should try to provide some answers.
 Mind you it's not so easy to draw comparisons given that there are millions of both genetic and Trans women in this world.
 And, obviously, no two women are exactly alike!
 Therefore, what I am about to say about dating a Transgender or genetic woman is going to be some of my general thoughts.

 However, to really find out for yourself, I’d really encourage you to look through some of the profiles of beautiful Trans women on MyTransgenderCupid and take it from there.
-After all, I assume you wouldn’t be looking at this site and reading this if you weren’t interested in dating Trans women!
+After all, I assume you wouldn’t be looking at this site and reading this if you weren’t interested in TS dating !

 Anyway, let me give it a go;